 The GP practice is the first place that most people go when they have a health problem.
-Nationally, about 100 million same day appointments are made across nearly 9,000 practices across England, about a third of the overall visits to practices in a year.
+Nationally, about 100 million same day appointments are made in about 8,000 practices across England, about a third of the overall visits to practices in a year.

 A small change in general practice can have a significant impact on flows to other parts of the urgent care system.
 Effective and timely responses in General Practice benefit patients and reduce acute referrals to Hospital.
 Ensuring General Practice develops a rapid and effective response in every practice should be a fundamental part of every urgent care strategy.